 A bean archive has a bean discovery mode of all, annotated or none.
-A bean archive which contains a beans.xml file with no version has a default bean discovery mode of all.
-A bean archive which contains a beans.xml file with version 1.1 (or later) must specify the bean-discovery-mode attribute.
+A bean archive which contains non-empty beans.xml must specify the bean-discovery-mode attribute.
 The default value for the attribute is annotated.

 An archive which: